MdBee/WeatherChallenge/README.md

 If it was desired and I had time to add detail to the comments I would use AppleScript syntax.

-In case you're wondering:  the background colors represent temperature ranges.
+In case you're wondering:  The background colors represent temperature ranges.
+The RefreshControl only refreshes the latest city.

 Matt Bearson